ChrisJabb21/File-Parse-IP-Address-Removal/README.md

     print("allow_list.txt file reset for demo purposes")
 ```

+#### Example Output

     allow_list.txt file reset for demo purposes

 ## Conclusion

-**What are your key takeaways from this lab?**

 This script is an algorithm that checks whether an allow list text file contains any IP addresses identified on the remove list.
 If so, the IP addresses are removed from the file containing the allow list.

 I went above and beyond and added the following:

-    - Functionality to track the the number of IP Address removals
+    - Functionality to track the number of IP Address removals
     - Confirmation output to show script actions performed
     - Logic to show different output if no IP addresses entered in the remove list aren't present in the IP address allow list